alnoki/AAAAAA/doc/setup/concepts/code.rst

 documentation

 Conveniently, documentation elements are created with simple :ref:`reST directives <tools-restructured-text>`.
-As long as you follow very specific :ref:`formatting and syntax rules <tools-napoleon>`, all you need to re-create the above example is:
+The element above is simply:

 .. code-block:: rest